Editor’s Note: This post has been updated for a more comprehensive overview of PPC ad copy to better benefit our readers đ enjoy!

 Sometimes trying to concoct the ideal mix of ingredients can leave you dazed and confused, and with a blend of words that performs less than perfect.

-To help you energize your ad copy with recipes that work, here are 31 PPC ad copy tips organized across six categories for you to try out today:
+To help you energize your ad copy with recipes that work, the best ppc ad copy tips fall under these six main considerations:

 Being Relevant